-The Code of Fair Campaign Practices is to be issued to all candidates; however, filing it is optional.
-Candidates who want to subscribe to it may fill out the form included with the nomination documents and return it along with the other nomination material (or the candidate may file the Code at a later date).
-It may be filed at any time up to Election Day.
+The Code of Fair Campaign Practices is a voluntary form.
+If you wish to subscribe to it, fill out the form included with your nomination documents and return it along with your other nomination material.
+(Or you may file this form at a later date.
+The Registrar of Voters' Office will accept it at any time up to Election Day.)

-All Codes filed by candidates will be available for public inspection at the Registrar of Voters office until 30 days after the election.
+All Code of Fair Campaign Practices forms filed by candidates will be available for public inspection at the Registrar of Voters' office until 30 days after the election.